Impeachment in Vermont: John Barrett (Windsor County justice of the peace) in 1783–1785

 On October 16, 1783, the General Assembly received a petition from residents of Springfield requesting John Barrett (alternatively spelled Barret), justice of the peace of Windsor County be impeached for maladministration.
 Several complaints had already been received by the General Assembly by individuals that had received judgement and writs from Barrett in 1781.
 Action was not immediately taken by the legislature, however, and the impeachment process would ultimately last until 1785.

-On March 2, 1784, the General Assembly moved to issue an impeachment order against Berrett form maladministration in effect, "virtually suspends him from officiating in his office of justice of the peace" and ordering that Stephen R. Bradley act as prosecutor in the impeachment trial.
+On March 2, 1784, the General Assembly moved to issue an impeachment order against Berrett for maladministration in effect, "virtually suspends him from officiating in his office of justice of the peace" and ordering that Stephen R. Bradley act as prosecutor in the impeachment trial.
 On October 25, 1784, after receiving another petition in regards to Barrett, made a finding that "no impeachment was ever made before the Governor and Council in pursuance of said order" and that Barrett had never received official notice about the impeachment order, judging that Barrett was therefore not "virtually" suspended from "officiating in his said office."
-On October 27, 1784, the General Assembly authorized and impeachment and moved that Samuel Knight would also prosecute impeachment against Barrett.
+On October 27, 1784, the General Assembly authorized an impeachment and moved that Samuel Knight would also prosecute impeachment against Barrett.
 Knight and Stephen R. Bradley prosecuted in the impeachment trial.

 On June 9, 1785, Bradley presented the charges against Barrett to the Governor and Council.
 Barrett defended himself, and plead not guilty.
 Barrett's impeachment charges alleged that he had, "excited and encouraged many needless & vexatious Law suits to enhance bills of Costs to the oppression of the People, to the great injury of the Common Weal and against the Peace and dignity of the freemen of the State of Vermont."
 One accusation that Bradley made was that Barrett had issued a judgement in a case that he knew had already been settled by its parties.
 Another allegation was that he issued a ruling in a case despite knowing that the defendant had been deceased for three years.
 On June 11, 1785, the Governor and Council found Barrett guilty of maladministration, suspending him from office for six months and ordering him to pay the expenses of the prosecution.

 On Barrett's behalf, Stephen Jacob requested that the "cause of his impeachment before the Council" be reviewed.
 The Council, however, said such a review could not occur, "without order of the Legislature."
 On June 16, 1785, the General Assembly moved to authorize a new hearing before the Governor and Council.
 Additionally, Barret acknowledged that he owed fifty pounds of the debt to the State Treasurer to pay for the expenses of the prosecution of his first impeachment trial.
 The Governor and Council heard Barrett's impeachment for a second time on October 20 and 21, 1785.
 They again found him guilty of maladministration and again handed him a six-month suspension and ordered him to pay the expenses of the prosecution.